daarnolducsd/ep5book/docs/04-week4.md

 life_expec~y |        186    72.44624    6.753106         52       84.9
 ```

 So what is the difference between a local macro and a global macro.
 In practice, you reference a global macro with a dollar sign ``$``, a local with apostrophes ```macro'``.
 Both can store the same information, but locals can only be accessed within a given Stata session.
 Many advise to only use local macros.
 Setting globals can conflict with other aspects of Stata.
-For our purposes, it is rare we will actually need to use macros, let alone global vs. local.
+For our purposes, we will rarely need to use macros, let alone global vs. local.
 This section introduces macros as an important programming tool to understand conceptually, but it is not required to fully understand the nuances between local and global macros in Stata to understand the rest of the course material.

 ## Explore Data

 In this section, we are going to introduce the data from the experiment run by Muralidharan, Singh, and Ganimian (2019).
 To begin exploring the data, we are going to explore achievement gaps.
 The motivation for this paper is that many students in India are not at their grade level in terms of understanding.
 If students are not at their grade level, they may not actually learn much from attending school.
-In this section we will document that (1) on average students are performing well below grade level and (2) a year in school is not associated with an additional year of understanding.
+In this section, we will document that (1) on average students are performing well below grade level and (2) a year in school is not associated with an additional year of understanding.

 The variables we will be exploring are in the dataset ``mindspark_levels.dta``. ``class`` is the grade the student is enrolled in. ``mathelevel`` is the assessed level of the student's understanding.
 Therefore, if an individual's class is greater than their assessed math level, they are behind in their understanding of the curriculum.